tantodefi/speedrunLUKSO-challenges/README.md

 > The LUKSO testnet faucet can be found [here](https://faucet.testnet.lukso.network/).
 Simply click the button at the bottom of the page to 'tweet' the request for funds and make sure to copy in your deployer address.
 You will need a twitter/X account to use the faucet.

-> ⚔️ Side Quest: Keep a 🧑‍🎤 [punkwallet.io](https://punkwallet.io) on your phone's home screen and keep it loaded with testnet eth. 🧙‍♂️ You'll look like a wizard when you can fund your deployer address from your phone in seconds.
+> ⚔️ Side Quest: Keep a 🧑‍🎤 [punkwallet.io](https://punkwallet.io) on your phone's home screen and keep it loaded with some LYXt. 🧙‍♂️ You'll look like a wizard when you can fund your deployer address from your phone in seconds.

 🚀 Deploy your NFT smart contract with `yarn deploy`.

-> 💬 Hint: You can set the `defaultNetwork` in `hardhat.config.ts` to `luksoTestnet` **OR** you can `yarn deploy --network sepolia`.
+> 💬 Hint: You can set the `defaultNetwork` in `hardhat.config.ts` to `luksoTestnet` **OR** you can `yarn deploy --network luksoTestnet`.

 🎉 Congrats!
 You've just deployed very first contract to LUKSO testnet!
-There's only one problem...
-You just deployed an ERC721 contract which is the old NFT standard.
-LUKSO is a new EVM-layer 1 chain powered by new solidity standards - instead of ERC's they're called LSP's (LUKSO standards Proposals).
-Continue on in the next section to learn about the new NFT standard LSP8.

 ---

 ## Checkpoint 4: 💡 Learn the differences between ERC721 and LSP8! ⚡